vitaly-t/vparse/README.md

 # vparse

-Simple Version Parser (for Client + Server), the minimum needed to parse a version string, when bringing in `semver` for that is an overkill.
+Simple Version Parser, for both Client and Server.

+It is the minimum needed to parse a version string, when bringing in `semver` for that is an overkill.

 [![Build Status](https://travis-ci.org/vitaly-t/vparse.svg?branch=master)](https://travis-ci.org/vitaly-t/vparse)